shreyamallepudi/OnlineServiceBooking/README.md

 ## 📝 License

-This project is for educational purposes.
-Feel free to use and modify.
+This project is for educational purpose.

 ## 🤝 Contributing